Lilitika Lilitika Dictionary All words in the early Lilitic language.

 ageshiwezo n.
 Obstacle; anchor; ballast; brakes; cork; stopper; anything that prevents undesired movement.

 ahala n.
-The A vowel.
+The letter A.

 aharekta n.
 Flexibility; ability to change.